Zulko/bricks_and_scissors/content/posts/dnaweaver.md

   width=350
 />

-This is cheap, reliable, fast (around one day per assembly), and the planning consists mainly in finding the best order in which to assemble the parts, which can be aided by software solutions like <a target='_blank' href='https://www.cidarlab.org/raven'> RavenCAD </a>:
+Standard parts assembly is cheap, reliable, fast (around one day per assembly), and the planning consists mainly in finding the best order in which to assemble the parts, which can be aided by software solutions like <a target='_blank' href='https://www.cidarlab.org/raven'> RavenCAD </a>:

 <img
   src="../../post_assets/dnaweaver/ravencad.png"